Comment s’habiller pour le touring?

 Outer Layer: Shell Jacket and Pants

-A key aspect of the multi-layer system for both the upper and lower body, shell jackets and pants protect you against the elements.
+A key aspect of the layering system for both the upper and lower body, shell jackets and pants protect you against the elements.
 Their pressed membrane has an internal, middle and outer layer.
 The first is in contact with your body like a lining.
 It ensures your comfort.
 The middle layer makes the shell breathable, and the outer one is waterproof.
 This combination makes shells waterproof, breathable, windproof outdoor clothing.
 A shell is your shield against the elements.

-Discover Shell Jackets
+Explore Shell Jackets

 These membranes are often described as two-layer, two-and-a-half layer, and three-layer membranes.
 As an outer layer for touring, the three-layer version is most used.
 This fabric is ultra-durable, lightweight and compressible.
 Although a number of brands make their own membranes, the Gore-Tex membrane remains the best known and most used for making shell jackets and pants.